torvalds/linux/Documentation/gpu/automated_testing.rst

 How to enable automated testing on your tree
 ============================================

-1. Create a Linux tree in https://gitlab.freedesktop.org/ if you don't have one yet
+1. Create a GNU/Linux tree in https://gitlab.freedesktop.org/ if you don't have one yet

 2. In your kernel repo's configuration (eg.